15 Best PayPal Alternatives for Ecommerce in 2024

 Who is it Best For?

 Wise dominates PayPal when it comes to fees.
 Not only do they provide complete transparency when making transfers, but they cut out the usual fees that come with sending and receiving international money through PayPal.
-This makes it ideal for personal money transfers (international or domestic), and for accepting payments for freelancing and contracting work.
-Essentially, you're able to eliminate many of the fees associated with PayPal invoicing, and we've yet to find a less expensive alternative besides Wise.

-Read our full Transferwise Review here
+Read our full Wise Review here

 verifone

 As for ecommerce processing, Verifone provides an excellent shopping cart tool to sell digital goods online.
 Its retail module has options to accept payments online, in-person, and or anywhere you want.
-With support for over 200 countries, and a dashboard that's easier to understand than PayPal's. we highly recommend Verifone, especially for global payment processing.

 Pros